-In 10-year cycles, The Department of Health and Human Services (DHHS) publishes national SIR Reduction Target goals (Table 1), to identify areas to strive to improve health and well-being.
-These Healthy People 2030 goals illustrate target SIR reduction goals centered around CDI and MRSA LabID Events.
+In 10-year cycles, the U. S. Department of Health and Human Services (DHHS) publishes national SIR Reduction Target goals (Table 1), which prioritize addressing emerging health concerns, promoting equity in healthcare, and improving well-being.
+The Healthy People 2030 goal of reducing healthcare-associated infections is centered around SIR target reductions for CDI and MRSA Bacteremia LabID Events.

 Table 1.
 National SIR Reduction Targets for 2020 and 2030